 Jordan Lee – sophomore at CU Boulder and content creator for a social media campaign called “Unmask the Racism”

 “We Cannot Walk Alone” is a quote from Martin Luther King’s renowned “I Have a Dream” speech which exemplifies our purpose to seek greater connection in the fight to dismantle racism.
-We hope you will join us for this event and become a part of the global movement of justice and making positive change.
+Click here to view a recording of this important event.
+We invite you to join us in the global movement of justice and making positive change.

 Rev. Dr. Janet Forbes shares about the event.